SettRaziel/wrf_archlinux/additions/README.md

 from [here](http://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog_V3.html).
 If you don't have that the model run will fail stating missing geo_data in the debug.log.
 You can also adjust the used geodata in the namelist.wps to used only available data.

+## Mailtemplate
+When sending mails on a finished model run a mail is sent with msmtp.
+The given config file states the required informations needed for sending mails containing the result of the model run.